Skip to main content

 The University of Kentucky's David P. Moecher and George L. Scott Jr. were honored as the recipients of the 19th annual Ken Freedman Outstanding Advisor Awards.
 The award recognizes outstanding service in the field of academic advising.
 Two awards are presented each year, one to a full-time professional adviser and another to a faculty adviser.

-David Moecher, faculty adviser and chair of the College of Arts and Sciences' Department of Earth and Environmental Sciences, said
+David Moecher, faculty adviser and chair of the College of Arts and Sciences' Department of Earth and Environmental Sciences, said that he was stunned, then humbled to receive the award, knowing that there are so many dedicated professional and faculty advisers

 By Sarah Geegan